abinit/abinit/doc/tutorial/base2.md

 We studied the H$_2$ molecule in a big box.
-We used 10 Ha as cut-off energy, a 10x10x10 Bohr$^3$ supercell, the local-density approximation (as well as the local-spin-density approximation) in the Teter parametrization ([[ixc]] = 1, the default), and a pseudopotential from the Goedecker-Hutter-Teter table.
+We used 10 Ha as cut-off energy, a 10x10x10 Bohr$^3$ supercell, the local-density approximation (as well as the local-spin-density approximation) in the Perdew-Wang parametrization ([[ixc]] = -1012) and a pseudopotential from the pseudodojo <http://www.pseudo-dojo.org/>.

 At this stage, we compared our results:

-* bond length: 1.522 Bohr
+* bond length: 1.486 Bohr
-* atomisation energy at that bond length: 0.1656 Ha = 4.506 eV
+* atomisation energy at that bond length: 0.1704 Ha = 4.635 eV

 with the experimental data (as well as theoretical data using a much more accurate technique than DFT)

   * bond length: 1.401 Bohr
   * atomisation energy: 4.747 eV

-The bond length is awful (nearly 10% off), and the atomisation energy is a bit too low, 5% off.
+The bond length is rather bad (about 6% off), and the atomisation energy is a bit too low, 2.5% off.

 ## 2 The convergence in ecut (I)